sethballantyne/Plexis/README.md

 The latest build of the game is in the _build_ directory.
 All the source code is released under the MIT license.

+## Changes in 0.10.1
+* Fixed a bug where moving the mouse while waiting to respawn could result in the ball not being centered on the paddle.

 ## Changes in 0.10
 * Fixed a bug where the ball was being attached to the bottom of the paddle if the paddle's frame changed.
 * Added the Jumbo, Shrink, Wall, Multi-ball, Fireball and See All power ups.